kkrt-labs/kakarot/README.md

 - ✅ Kakarot is an EVM bytecode interpreter.

-- ❌ Kakarot is not a blockchain
+- ❌ Kakarot is not a blockchain.

 - ❌ Kakarot is not a compiler.
 Check out [Warp](https://github.com/NethermindEth/warp) for a Solidity -> Cairo